Church of St Polycarp

 City Museum & Archive

-Housed in a fire station built by the British in 1923, this small but perfectly formed museum has displays on İzmir’s history and a...
+Housed in a fire station built by the British in 1923, this small museum mounts changing displays on İzmir’s history.
+It is named after...

 Church of St Polycarp information

 Built in the early 17th century, this Catholic church is the oldest still-functioning Christian house of worship in the city.
 Its survival during the 1922 fire, which razed all neighbouring buildings to the ground, was nothing short of miraculous.
 Inside, the walls are covered in frescoes that were restored and added to in the 19th century by local architect Raymond Charles Père, who depicted himself in the fresco of St Polycarp's martyrdom (he's the mustachioed chap with the bound hands).